amazon-archives/aws-full-stack-template/README.md

 **ListGoals**

 Lambda function that lists the user's goals.
-The user's account ID is retrieved through the request context (does not need to be explicity provided in the request).
+The user's account ID is retrieved through the request context (does not need to be explicitly provided in the request).

 ```js
 ListGoalsRequest {